HoangVu109/suparmegaukulele/README.md

-# OptiSigns Help Center RAG Pipeline
+# Help Center RAG Pipeline

-End-to-end RAG pipeline that scrapes OptiSigns Help Center articles, converts to Markdown, uploads to **Google Gemini File Search Store**, and serves an AI assistant that answers only from the uploaded documents.
+End-to-end RAG pipeline that scrapes articles, converts to Markdown, uploads to **Google Gemini File Search Store**, and serves an AI assistant that answers only from the uploaded documents.

 ## Architecture